-4.2 Turbidity versus suspended-sediment concentration
+Turbidity versus suspended sediment concentration 4.2.

-It is important to note that $C_s$ is only a proxy for the turbidity (e.g. Minella et al., 2008) and that the relation of both is a function of the sample composition, mineralogy and grainsize distribution (Davies-Colley and Smith, 2001; Merten et al., 2014).
-For example, when we decant our sample and refill the container with clear tap water, the turbidity is greatly reduced, although the mass loss of the sample is minor.
+It is important to note that C_s is only a proxy for the turbidity (e.g. Minella et al., 2008) and that the relation of both is a function of the sample composition, mineralogy and grain-size distribution 295 (Davies-Colley and Smith, 2001; Merten et al., 2014).
+For example, when we decant our sample and refill the container with clear tab tap water, the turbidity is gone greatly reduced although the mass loss of the sample is minor.
 Thus, only a tiny fraction of the sediment sample determines the turbidity of the water.
-This fraction is predominantly composed of fine silt- and clay-sized particles of quartz, calcite, gypsum, anhydrite, halite and magnesium calcite (Supplement).
-This implies that a repeat bleaching experiment with a different sample would probably result in different luminescence responses (at least for the feldspar components) even if the sediment concentration and boundary conditions were held constant.
+This fraction is predominantly composed of fine, silty and clayey-sized particles of yet unknown mineralogy and probably contains some organic materialquartz, calcite, 300 gypsum, anhydrite, halite and magnesium calcite (Supplementary material).
+This implies that a repeat bleaching experiment with a different sample would probably result in different luminescence responses (at least for the feldspar components) even if sediment concentration and boundary conditions were held constant.